bosagora/dms-bridge/packages/contracts/README.md

-# DMS Bridge
+# Multi-Signature Wallet

+---

 Forked from Repository https://github.com/gnosis/MultiSigWallet

 The following features have been changed

 -   Change the version of the smart contract to 0.8.2.
 -   Change to hardhat instead of truffle

 The following features have been added

 -   Implement a feature that provides the address of the owner's multi-sig wallet contracts
 -   The interface and the class were separated

 ## Install NodeJS